 It improves circulation.
 Perhaps one of the best impacts that walking has on our health.
 Walking improves circulation and gets the blood flowing.
 This means that it reduces blood pressure and the risk of suffering a stroke.

 It helps with weight loss.
-Walking is a form of exercise, therefore it burns calories, which means that it is a great help for those trying to lose weight.
+Walking is a form of exercise, therefore it burns calories, which is a great help for those trying to lose weight.

 Here are some ways to help you start walking more regularly: